Ricette di Sicilia

 📦 Storage

-- • You can freeze the peaches without the soak for up to a month.
+- • For longer storage, freeze them without the syrup for up to a month to maintain flavour and structure.

-- • When ready to serve, thaw at room temperature and add fresh cream.
+- • When ready to eat after freezing, allow them to come to room temperature and add fresh cream to bring back their full charm.

 🍷 Pairing